 The end of the penny-farthing

 Now we have the insight into why the penny-farthing had such a big wheel, we can understand why its popularity ended very quickly.
 In the 1880s people started experimenting with a link-chain connecting the pedals to the drive wheel.
-This meant that the tyranny of one turn of the pedal to one turn of the week was ended.
+This meant that the tyranny of one turn of the pedal to one turn of the wheel was ended.
 For example, the cogs on the bike could be set so that one turn of the pedals turned the wheel twice, or three times.
 Eventually, gears were added, which is simply a method of giving the rider a set of choices about the ratio of pedal turns to wheel turns.

 In 1885 the Rover Safety Bicycle was launched, and the term safety referred to a large extent to having a normal sized front wheel.
 Within eight years the production of high wheelers had ended and bikes were utilising chains with links and cogs.